roman-milk/roman-milk.github.io/kat-finally-gets-it-from-daddy.md

  He nodded.
 "I like licking a shaved pussy!"

  He winked, and she squirmed at the idea.
 None of her boyfriends had been all that good at licking her.
 The image of her father's handsome face buried between her thighs, his strong tongue deep in her pussy, seemed like a great way to pass an hour or so.
 "Well Daddy, in the morning I'll shave it all off - - if you promise!"
-Report_Story #7